-Standard Sediment and Erosion Control measures (Section 6.1.1) are recommended where work will occur within 30 metres (m) of wetland communities.
-Compensation for wetland area lost should be determined at Detail Design in consultation with MNRF and the appropriate Conservation Authority.
+Standard Sediment and Erosion Control measures (Section Error!
+Reference source not found.) are recommended where work will occur within 30 m of wetland communities.
+Compensation for wetland area lost will be determined at Detail Design in consultation with MNRF and the appropriate Conservation Authority.
 Potential compensation measures might include enhancement of existing degraded wetlands or construction of new wetlands within the same watershed.